 \item \textbf{Tri-lepton:} The tri-lepton signature can arise from the following decay

-The trilepton signature is investigated in Refs.~\cite{Kang:2015uoc,Accomando:2017qcs} where they obtained good discovery prospect of this channel over the background.
-There is also possibilities of four-lepton signatures which has been explored in~\cite{Huitu:2008gf} in the context of $\mathrm{U}(1)_{B-L}$ model.
+The trilepton signature is investigated in Refs.~\cite{Kang:2015uoc,Accomando:2017qcs} where they obtained good discovery prospects of this channel over the background.
+There are also possibilities of four-lepton signatures which have been explored in~\cite{Huitu:2008gf} in the context of $\mathrm{U}(1)_{B-L}$ model.

 \end{itemize}